 The most common bills of sale used in Oregon are the general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-No, an Oregon bill of sale is not required to register a motor vehicle if you have the title.
-To register a motor vehicle, you need the title OR a bill of sale and an odometer reading.
+No. An Oregon bill of sale is not required to register a motor vehicle if you have the title.
+To register a motor vehicle, you need the title or a bill of sale and an odometer reading.
 If there was a loan on the vehicle, you'll also need lienholder information on the title.

-Yes, an Oregon bill of sale is required to register a boat.
+Yes.
+An Oregon bill of sale is required to register a boat.
 You'll need other documentation as well depending on the type of boat you're registering.
 To learn more about the registration process, visit the Title and Registration page for the Oregon State Marine Board.

-No, an Oregon bill of sale is not required to register a gun in Oregon.
+No. An Oregon bill of sale is not required to register a gun in Oregon.
 Guns are not registered unless someone wishes to apply for a license to carry a concealed weapon.